http://www.cse.ohio-state.edu/~chandra/Chandra.JPGB. Chandrasekaran

 Richard Kaste, Janet O’May, Eric Heilman, B. Chandrasekaran and John Josephson, FROM SIMULATION TO INSIGHTS: EXPERIMENTS IN THE USE OF A MULTI-CRITERIAL VIEWER TO DEVELOP UNDERSTANDING OF THE COA SPACE, Proceedings of US Army Research Laboratories Collaborative Technology Alliances Symposium, April 29-May 1, 2003, University of Maryland Conference Center, College Park, MD.

 There is an in-principle gap between simulation models and reality.
 This suggests that the real challenge is not optimal decisions as much as robust decisions, robust in the face of deep uncertainties, Rumsfeldian “unknown unknowns.”
-Here’s a white paper on how one might think about these issues: B. Chandrasekaran, From Optimal to Robust COAs: Challenges in Providing Integrated Decision Support for Simulation-Based COA Planning, A White Paper, Feb 2005.
+This view is the basis of:

 Decision-Making and the Cognitive Architecture of Problem Solving,” Keynote Talk, First IEEE Symposium on Computational Intelligence in Multi-Criteria Decision-Making (MCDM 2007), Honolulu, HI, April 3, 2007.